 Genetic Counseling & Testing

-Genetic mutations and other inherited risk factors are a factor in less than 10 percent of breast cancers but can be a factor in up to 20-25 percent of ovarian cancers.
+Genetic mutations and other inherited risk factors are a factor in less than 10% of breast cancers but can be a factor in up to 20% to 25% of ovarian cancers.

 If you do carry an inherited mutation, our high-risk team can help you understand what it means in terms of your risk of developing cancer.
 Full-time genetic counselors assist in evaluation of genetic risk.